IQSS/dataverse-uploader/README.md

       GITHUB_DIR: data
 ```

-You can upload multiple subdirectories (only) by listing them as `GITHUB_DIR` in the following format:
+You can upload multiple subdirectories by listing them as `GITHUB_DIR` like `GITHUB_DIR: data,plots`, or in the following format:

 ```
 steps:
   - name: Send repo to Dataverse
-    uses: IQSS/dataverse-uploader@v1.2
+    uses: IQSS/dataverse-uploader@v1.4
     with:
       DATAVERSE_TOKEN: ${{secrets.DATAVERSE_TOKEN}}
       DATAVERSE_SERVER: https://demo.dataverse.org